UltraEngine/Documentation/Introduction.md

 Engine SDK can be programmed with three languages.
 - C++ offers the fastest code execution speed, best compatibility with third-party libraries, and is good for advanced projects.
 - C# offers fast compilation times and more compact syntax, and is acceptable for most projects.
-- Lua is very simple and easy to learn, and is suitable for simple projects.
+- Lua is very easy to use, and is suitable for simple projects.

 Click on an image below for the setup guide for each language.